BochicTrdar/PYAT/README.md

 Orlando Camargo Rodríguez

 If Python complains that "TabError: inconsistent use of tabs and spaces in indentation" then go to the line where the error happens and replace all tabs with spaces.
+If you find a way to automatize the process let me know!